github/developer.github.com/content/changes/2014-08-05-team-memberships-api.md

 Today, we're announcing a change to the way organization owners add new members to their organization.

 Previously, if you were an organization owner, you could use the [add team member][add-team-member] endpoint to add any GitHub user to any team on your organization without any sort of approval from them.
-Now, we're increasing user security by sending [invitations][org-invitations] to users when they're added to teams on organizations that they aren't already a part of.
+Now, we're increasing user security by sending [invitations][org-invitations] to users when they're added to teams on organizations that they aren't yet a part of.

 This means that, if you try to use the [add team member][add-team-member] endpoint to add a user to a team and that user isn't already on another team in your organization, the request will fail.